breakspear/diffusion-pipeline/README.md

 # Welcome to SNG Diffusion Pipeline's user documentation!

-This pipeline provides a streamlined way of processing diffusion weighted images (and as a side effect, structural images) through the "*MRtrix*", "*FSL*" and "*FreeSurfer*" packages.
+This pipeline provides a streamlined way of processing diffusion weighted images (and as a side effect, structural images) through the *MRtrix*, *FSL* and *FreeSurfer* packages.

 ## Setup Information